sonnetmia/bootstrap-html/readme.md

 #Introduction
 This is basic starter bootstrap HTML Template for Quick Start.
 I am writting this instruction for **windows** user.
 But it will work for other OS user like OSX or Linux based distro.
-I am using Bootstrap 3 for this project.
+Bootstrap 3 will be used for this starter package.

 ##Getting Start
 You first need to sure that you have ruby and node installed into your system.